pmorelli92/SoapHttpClient/README.md

 ------------------

 There are also extension methods for sync calls:
+**However we always recommend using async programming when you are able**.

 > Their method name is **Post** and their return type is [`HttpResponseMessage`][msdn-httpresponsemessage]